Cuties: Plot

-Amy, an 11-year-old girl from Senegal, lives with her mother Mariam and two younger brothers, one of them named Ishmael, in an apartment in one of Paris's poorest neighbourhoods.
-She helplessly witnesses her mother suffer as her polygynous husband prepares to return with a second wife.
-She is also bored with Islamic culture that her aunt seeks to impress on her.
+Amy, an 11-year-old girl from Senegal, lives with her mother Mariam and two younger brothers, one of them named Ishmael, in an apartment in one of Paris' poorest neighbourhoods.
+She is angered by her polygynous father, who is preparing to return with a second wife.
+She is also bored with Islamic culture that her aunt seeks to impose on her.
 Amy is fascinated by her disobedient neighbour Angelica's pre-teen twerking clique, the Cuties, which is in stark contrast to Mariam's Muslim customs.
-They do not hesitate to adopt revealing outfits in the image of their older rivals, the Sweety Swags.
-Encouraged by the quest for online recognition, Amy decides to incorporate sexually suggestive dance moves into the choreography.
-Following a humiliation at school where she gets pantsed after fighting with a rival dance group, Amy steals her cousin’s phone and sends a photo of her vulva online to a social network in an attempt to look mature, backfiring heavily with her being ostracised.
-This in turn also causes a rift between her and the Cuties, who ban her from performing with them; being replaced with former member Yasmine.
-Her mother also yells at her for committing such indecent actions.
+They do not hesitate to adopt revealing outfits against their older rivals, the Sweety Swags.
+In the quest for online recognition, Amy decides to incorporate suggestive dance moves into the choreography.
+After getting pantsed for fighting with Sweety Swags, she steals her cousin’s phone and sends a photo of her vulva online to a social network in an attempt to look mature, backfiring heavily with her being ostracised, also causing a rift between her and the Cuties who kick her out, replaced with former member Yasmine.
+Her mother also confronts her for committing such indecency.
+She and her aunt try performing an exorcism on Amy, but it fails.

 While her father's wedding day corresponds to the finale at the Parc de la Villette, she is determined to dance with them, and sneaks out of the house.
 She pushes Yasmine into a canal, so the Cuties have no choice but to allow her to dance with them.
 The highly suggestive dance routine polarizes audiences.
 Suddenly thinking about her mother during the routine, Amy bursts into tears and leaves before their performance ends.
 Upon her return, she runs into her aunt, who blames her for her outfit and recent attitude.
 Amy's mother intervenes by telling her to leave her daughter alone and then hugs her to reassure her.
-Amy's aunt implores her mother to not allow her to attend the wedding in order to demonstrate her disapproval.
+Amy implores her mother to not attend the wedding.
 Amy's mother permits her not to go, but states that she herself must go to fulfill her duty as a wife.
 In the end, Amy abandons both the traditional wedding dress and her provocative dancer's outfit, living a normal youth lifestyle.